mlcommons/algorithmic-efficiency/docs/GETTING_STARTED.md

     --nv <singularity_image_name>.sif
 ```

-Note the `--bind` flag which, similarly to Docker, allows to bind specific paths on the host system and the container, as explained [here](https://docs.sylabs.io/guides/3.7/user-guide/bind_paths_and_mounts.html).
+Note the `--bind` flag which, similarly to Docker, allows to bind specific paths on the host system and the container, as explained in the [Singularity User Guide](https://docs.sylabs.io/guides/3.7/user-guide/bind_paths_and_mounts.html).

 Also note that we generated `Singularity.def` automatically from the `Dockerfile` using [spython](https://github.com/singularityhub/singularity-cli), as follows: